 Branched chain amino acids are stored and further processed in muscle tissue.
 Most other amino acids are metabolized by the liver.

 BCAA are part of complex proteins and are ingested in a regular diet.
 Because of their presumed catabolic effects (inhibiting muscle breakdown) and anabolic benefits (promoting muscle building), taking branch chained amino acids has been thoroughly studied.

 Leucine improves muscle building in athletes

 In an American study, the effects of leucine on muscle building in bodybuilders was researched.
 The study compared the muscle building effects of a standard protein drink with those of a protein drink enriched with leucine.
 The protein drink provided to athletes contained either a concentration of 1.87 g leucine, or 3.5 g leucine.
 When the muscle building effects of the two drinks was compared, it was observed that the drink with the higher concentration of leucine could improve the muscle building effects over the standard amino acid formula by as much as 33%.
-1 However, with only 8 participants, this study did not have enough participants to validate its findings.

 Similar results were obtained in a study conducted with extreme mountain climbers.
 But this study, too, with only 10 participants, was very small.
 But the evidence suggests that leucine can reduce muscle loss in the extreme conditions of high-elevation alpine climbing.
 2